 Vermiculture systems will be certified against AS/NZS 1546.1 and dry composting toilets against AS/NZS 1546.2.

-EPA will also nominate the interim standards for sand filters.
-They will be included in a technical annex to the Code of practice – Onsite wastewater management (publication 891).
+Interim standards for sand filters are included as a technical annex to the Code of practice – Onsite wastewater management (publication 891).

-EPA will collate certificates of conformity and ensure they have been certified to the relevant standards.
-We will also maintain a list of valid certificate holders against each treatment system type.
+EPA will collate certificates of conformity and maintain a list of valid certificate holders against each treatment system type.